Fuel crisis: $50 a week boost for some families

 Public transport already subsidised - Willis

-Free public transport, as the Greens have asked for, will play a "very important role" over the coming months, Willis said.
+Free public transport, as the Green Party has asked for, will play a "very important role" over the coming months, Willis said.

 "That's why yesterday the Minister of Transport met with the public transport authorities to make sure they have enough capacity so that people can keep making that choice.
 He also was assured they're not intending to increase fares in any way.